VincentSheehan22/cheatsheets/README.md

 # cheatsheets
-Syntax cheatsheets for languages I'm using.
+Syntax cheatsheets for languages and tools I'm using.

 * Markdown
 * Python
+* Regex
 * HTML
 * CSS
 * JavaScript